dcorey2814/Gr38Schoen/README.md

 ## The seconday fan structure $\mathsf{TGr}_{0}(3,8)$: Raw data

-The data of $\mathsf{TGr}_{0}(3,8)$ was shared with us by Benjamin Schr&#246;ter, which was computed in the paper *Parallel Computation of tropical varieties, their positive part, and tropical Grassmannians* <a href="https://arxiv.org/abs/2003.13752"> arXiv:2003.13752</a> by Dominik Bendle, Janko Boehm, Yue Ren, and Benjamin Schr&#246;ter.
+The data of $\mathsf{TGr}_{0}(3,8)$ was shared with us by Benjamin Schr&#246;ter, which was computed in the paper *Parallel Computation of tropical varieties, their positive part, and tropical Grassmannians* (<a href="https://doi.org/10.1016/j.jsc.2023.102224">DOI</a>) by Dominik Bendle, Janko Boehm, Yue Ren, and Benjamin Schr&#246;ter.
 Their data is recorded at the following webpage.

 https://www.mathematik.uni-kl.de/~boehm/singulargpispace/tropical/TGR38.htm